The Not-So-Silent Years

 But it did get built, eventually a city wall protecting it to some extent from the dangerous encircling world.
 If one were Jewish and living in Diaspora, the Temple’s reappearance meant that one’s personal sins along with Israel’s national sins could be covered sacrificially once more each year.
 The Second Temple in and of itself radiated a radically different religious approach from that of any other Mediterranean Basin people.

-Previous Chapter: Slavery
+Previous Chapter: Diasporan Presentation

 Next Chapter: The Synagogue